Idaax/coapworks/README.md

 # CoAPWorks Samples
 This repository contains a collection of SDKs , samples and guides to work with [CoAPWorks](https://coapworks.com) APIs.

-## Idaax.CoAPWorks.CoAPAPI.Client
+## Idaax.CoAPWorks.CoAPAPI.NET.Sample
-This is the source code for the CoAP API client library.
-This creates a nuget package for .NET based projects.
-The Nuget package can be found [here](https://www.nuget.org/packages/Idaax.CoAPWorks.CoAPAPI.Client)
+This sample showcases how we can use the CoAPSharp library (.NET Standard) and communicate with the CoAP APIs exposed by CoAPWorks.

 This package provides wrapper classes for a field deployed device to perform the following:

 1. Get current UTC date and time